xy7313/xy7313.github.io/_posts/2017-04-02-Start-with-JAVA.md

                 ...
         }
         ```
-        2. quiet like instance variable: declared in class, out of method, are only initialized when the class is instantiated.(Variables, which are  declared outside of any block but inside a class can be accessed throughout the class)
+        2. instance variable(without static): declared in class, out of method, are only initialized when the class is instantiated.(Variables, which are  declared outside of any block but inside a class can be accessed throughout the class)
 6. static：
     1. Any method which is static can access only other static members(static context)  directly,
     2. Any method which is static wants to access non-static members, an object of a class must be created.